-If it’s possible that there’s one thing I’ve become a bit known for in my little corner of the internet, it’s making a pretty cocktail garnish.
+If it’s possible that there’s one thing I’ve become a bit known for in my little corner of the internet, it’s making a pretty cocktail.
 As a photographer and a highly visual person, I have always been immediately drawn to a drink (or a plate, for that matter) that is beautifully presented.
 It’s in our nature to be drawn to beauty, to seek it, and even to be influenced by it.
-Yes, in many ways, beauty truly is power.
+In many ways, beauty truly is power.
 It has a special power over us, and it can truly improve our experiences.

 At first glance, it might not seem like much, but the way a cocktail is presented to us is a critical component of the drinking experience.
 We begin the experience with the preparation or ordering of the cocktail, developing anticipation.
 As the drink is carefully prepared, our senses begin to take in all of the sights, smells, sounds, and feel of the process.
 Finally, once shaken or stirred and strained, we garnish.
-A delicate spray of citrus oils from a twist, a single plump green olive submerged in a bath of gin and vermouth, a drip of mellifluous Luxardo cherry syrup from three perfect, glistening cherries – these are small moments that crystallize the cocktail crafting experience and signify completion.
+A delicate spray of citrus oils from a twist, a single plump green olive submerged in a bath of gin and vermouth, a drip of heavenly Luxardo cherry syrup from three perfect, glistening cherries – these are small moments that crystallize the cocktail crafting experience and signify completion.
 The garnish is the final touch, meant to accentuate the drink’s flavors, tie them together, contrast with them, or perfectly complement them.

 Vessel + garnish = presentation